0xste/0xste.github.io/_posts/2024-10-18-observability-primer-pt2-prometheus-sdk.md

 If your go code makes use of Dependency Injection, you'll be able to pass this `prometheusRegistry` construct around and have each module define custom metrics on this for export.
 ```
 prometheusRegistry := prometheus.NewRegistry()
 if err := prometheusRegistry.Register(collectors.NewGoCollector()); err != nil {
 	log.WithError(err).Error("Failed to register metrics for GoCollector")
 }
 if err := prometheusRegistry.Register(collectors.NewProcessCollector(collectors.ProcessCollectorOpts{})); err != nil {
 	log.WithError(err).Error("Failed to register ProcessCollector")
 }
 ```

-`NewGoCollector`) exports native go metrics about the current Go process using `debug.GCStats`, and `runtime/metrics`, where `NewProcessCollector` registers exports the current state of process metrics including CPU, memory and file descriptor usage as well as the process start time
+`NewGoCollector` exports native go metrics about the current Go process using `debug.GCStats`, and `runtime/metrics`, where `NewProcessCollector` registers the current state of process metrics including CPU, memory and file descriptor usage as well as the process start time

-At this stage, you've just defined the defaults, we'll look into this some more once we've exported the server runtime
+At this stage, you've just constructed the defaults for some simple instrumentation in the registry, we'll look into this some more once we've exported the server runtime

 ### Starting the prometheus server

 We then look to run a standalone server on a new port for exporting the prometheus runtime, it's generally best practice to run the process on it's own management port so you're not exposing ports externally to customers unneccessarily

-In this example, we make use of a common pattern in go, in which your function is implemented as a reciever, and your registry is injected to the "server" struct.
+In this example, we make use of a pattern i've seen a few times in OSS go, in which your function is implemented as a reciever, and your registry is injected to the "server" struct.
 ```
 // StartMetricsServer starts the HTTP server for exporting open-metrics
 func (m *BoostService) StartMetricsServer() error {